 All positions listed with the Career Services must include the name of the organization and a contact name.
 The Career Services will not post positions for organizations that request money in the form of application fees, donations or investments, as part of the job application process.
-In all cases, the Career Services reserve the right to determine which organizations are invited to attend career events and sessions.
+In all cases, the Career Services reserve the right to decline postings and to determine which organizations are invited to attend career events and sessions.

 Third-party recruiters are defined as agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment on behalf of others and not for their own needs.
 Third-party recruiters are requested to disclose the name of their client to the Career Services and may also be required to disclose the client's name on the posting seen by students.
 Employers who hire on behalf of privately owned schools, for teaching positions abroad, are considered third-party recruiters.

 Employers offering entrepreneurial opportunities are eligible to post their positions on the Career & Co-Curricular Learning Network (CLNx).
 Organizations that engage in one or more of the following practices are considered to offer entrepreneurial opportunities:

 All the initial investments, such as licensing, administration or related fees, requested from applicants, must be indicated in the job posting.
 Career Services reserve the right to request a copy of the employment contract to keep on file for students to read.